BarbaraClass/BarbaraClassWebsite/content/authors/admin/_index.md

 - sexual selection, in particular the processes leading to assortative mating;
 - Mixed models' performances when applied to the study of individual differences in plasticity and phenotypic similarity between individuals

-For my current postdoc at the CEFE (01/02/2022), I am investigating whether urban (Montpellier) and non-urban (Rouvière) great tit populations differ in their quantitative genetic variation for an array of traits and therefore in their potential to respond to selection in these two different habitats.
+For my current postdoc at the CEFE, I am investigating whether urban (Montpellier) and non-urban (Rouvière) great tit populations differ in their quantitative genetic variation for an array of traits and therefore in their potential to respond to selection in these two different habitats.